openxpki/openxpki/doc/reference/configuration/server.rst

         namespace: namespace (to be used with oracle)
         environment:
             db_driver_env_key: value
+        driver:
+            LongReadLen: 10000000

 OpenXPKI supports MySQL, PostgreSQL, Oracle and DB2.
 The *namespace* parameter is used only by the Oracle driver.
 DB2 uses only the *name* parameter and reads other settings from the environment, which are passed as a key/value list below the *environment* key.
+Options given to ``driver`` are passed to DBI as extra parameters.

 Check perldoc OpenXPKI::Server::Database::Driver::<type> for more info on the parameters.